deva3435/Vyzer/README.md

 *Run locally*
 Requirements:

-Python
+- Python
-Ollama
+- Ollama
-At least one compatible local model
+- At least one compatible local model
-Language toolchains only for languages you want to verify
+- Language toolchains only for languages you want to verify

 After installing dependencies, the project can be started with:
 .\start_vyzer.ps1

 The launcher starts the backend, Streamlit, performs the database setup, checks Ollama, and opens Vyzer in the browser.

 ## Tech Stack

-Frontend: Streamlit
+Frontend: Streamlit,
-Backend: FastAPI
+Backend: FastAPI,
-AI: Ollama
+AI: Ollama,
-Database: SQLite / PostgreSQL
+Database: SQLite / PostgreSQL,
-Authentication: JWT + Argon2
+Authentication: JWT + Argon2,
-Migrations: Alembic
+Migrations: Alembic,
-Testing: Pytest
+Testing: Pytest,

 Languages verified: Python, C, C++, Java, JavaScript, TypeScript, Go, Rust* *subject to the required compiler/toolchain being installed.